-Ever feel like you get whiplash from all the new features and changes coming to different social media channels?
-The Social Media Marketing Talk Show will help you stay up to date while explaining what all of the changes mean for you.
+Ever feel like you get whiplash from all the new features and changes coming to different social media channels at breakneck speeds?
+The Social Media Marketing Talk Show will help you stay up to date and explain what all of the changes mean for you.

-The podcast is hosted by Eric Fisher, a member of the Social Media Examiner staff, but regularly features other members, along with experts like Andrea Vahl and Madalyn Sklar.
-They’ll make the changes happening in social media feel more accessible, so you’ll know exactly how to get started.
+This podcast is hosted by Eric Fisher, a member of the Social Media Examiner staff, but regularly features other members along with experts like Andrea Vahl and Madalyn Sklar.
+They’ll not only tell you about the updates, but make them feel more accessible, so you’ll know exactly how to get started.

 Noteworthy episode: Live Video Updates and Facebook Ad Creation

 Hosted by: Andrew Youderian

 Made for: Six and seven figure ecommerce store owners looking to scale.